Postal Service’s red ink for 12th year as letter mail drops

-WASHINGTON (AP) — The U.S. Postal Service is reporting a financial loss for the 12th straight year, citing declining mail volume as well as the costs of its pension and health care obligations.
+WASHINGTON (AP) — The U.S. Postal Service on Wednesday reported a financial loss for the 12th straight year, citing declines in mail volume and the costs of its pension and health care obligations, as the agency braces for an upcoming report ordered by President Donald Trump to address its “unsustainable financial path.”

-The Postal Service is awaiting a report ordered by President Donald Trump to address the agency’s “unsustainable financial path.”
+Postal officials said they expected next year’s finances to be helped by a strong holiday season of package deliveries and a just-approved increase to the price of its first-class stamp, from 50 cents to 55 cents.
+It takes effect in January.

-Postal officials expect finances next year to be helped somewhat by another strong holiday season of package deliveries and from higher stamp prices, which take effect in January.
-A first-class stamp will increase from 50 cents to 55 cents.
+But they pleaded anew for help from Congress to relieve the Postal Service of onerous health and pension prepayments and for help from regulators to grant the agency more flexibility to increase prices so it can return to profitability.

-The Postal Service reported a loss of $3.9 billion for the budget year that ended Sept.
-30. That compares with a $2.7 billion loss in 2017.
+“Absent legislative and regulatory change, we cannot generate enough revenue or cut enough costs to pay off our bills,” said Postmaster General and CEO Megan J. Brennan.
+“The flawed business model imposed by law continues to be the root cause of our financial instability.”

 Most Read Business Stories